DOS stands for Disk Operating System and it is a command line

 NTFSDOS developed by System Internals (Winternals) allowed

-users see NTFS partitions (NT 4/5 encrypted
+users see NTFS partitions (NT

-to access a drive as plain DOS, Microsoft was bound to acquire it
+encryption in order to access a drive as plain DOS, Microsoft

-and remove it from the market (2006).
+was bound to acquire it and remove it from the market

 NX-DOS

-NX-DOS is a 16-bit/32-bit MS-DOS clone for embedded x86
+NX-DOS is an x32 16-bit/32-bit MS-DOS

-systems that uses RX-DOS memory
+clone that uses RX-DOS memory management.

 PC